gkumarmanish/Findgitissues/README.md

     Curl (for api call)

-   2. Take clone of project
+   2. Take clone of project or download the zip file and unzip and

       Put the project in windows C:\xampp\htdocs
                       in Ubuntu   /var/www/html